U.N. Security Council condemns North Korean nuclear test

 AFFRONT TO CHINA?

-It was not clear what measures China would support.
-Diplomats said the Chinese delegation indicated behind closed doors that it could support a new council resolution on North Korea but did not specify what it would allow to be in it.

-"Of course we'll go for sanctions," a council diplomat told Reuters.
-"As far as what kind of sanctions China could accept, this will be a Chinese-U.S. bilateral issue.
-Whatever they agree is what we'll be presented with in a resolution."

-When North Korean leader Kim Jong-un, 30, took power after the death of his father Kim Jong-il in December 2011, there were hopes he would bring reforms and end "military first" policies.
+When North Korean leader Kim, 30, took power after his father's death in December 2011, there were hopes the he would bring reforms and end Kim Jong-il's "military first" policies.

-Instead, the North Korea, whose economy is smaller than it was 20 years ago and where a third of children are believed to be malnourished, appears to be trapped in a cycle of sanctions followed by further provocations.
+Instead, the North, whose economy is smaller than it was 20 years ago and where a third of children are believed to be malnourished, appears to be trapped in a cycle of sanctions followed by further provocations.

+China has long made clear its opposition to a new North Korean nuclear test, but council diplomats say Beijing could be expected to put up some initial resistance to new U.N. sanctions.

 Victor Cha of the Center for Strategic and International Security in Washington said "Chinese leaders cannot be happy with this test."